MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Materials and Methods

 To reduce acquisition time, the k-space data are often prospectively undersampled to achieve an acceleration rate $R\defn \frac{CN}{M} > 1$.
 At high acceleration rates, the problem in \eqref{forward} becomes ill-posed.
 In that case, a common remedy is to inject prior knowledge about $\vec{x}$ using a regularizer, resulting in the optimization problem of the form

 where the first term enforces data consistency and $\mathcal{R}(\cdot)$ represents the regularizer.
-For CS-based MRI reconstruction, popular choices for $\mathcal{R}(\vec{x})$ include total variation \cite{block2007undersampled} and $\lambda \|\vec{\Phi} \vec{x}\|_1$, where $\vec{\Phi}$ represents a linear sparsifying transfrom and $\lambda > 0$ controls the regularization strength \cite{lustig2007sparse}.
+For CS-based MRI reconstruction, popular choices for $\mathcal{R}(\vec{x})$ include total variation \cite{block2007undersampled} and $\lambda \|\vec{\Phi} \vec{x}\|_1$, where $\vec{\Phi}$ represents a linear sparsifying transfrom, and $\lambda > 0$ controls the regularization strength \cite{lustig2007sparse}.
 It has been shown that a simple sparsity-based regularizer may not fully capture the rich structure in medical images \cite{ahmad2015iteratively}.
 To leverage more complex priors, Venkatakrishnan et al. proposed an algorithmic framework called plug-and-play (PnP) \cite{venkatakrishnan2013plug}.
-In PnP, an off-the-shelf image denoiser, $\vec{f}(\cdot)$, is called within an iterative algorithm, e.g., primal-dual splitting (PDS) \cite{ono2017primal}, for solving \eqref{optim}.
+In PnP, an off-the-shelf image denoiser, $\vec{f}(\cdot)$, is called within an iterative algorithm, e.g., primal-dual splitting (PDS) \cite{ono2017primal}.
 A PDS-based implementation of PnP is given in \alref{pds}.
 In the subsequent sections, we will use this algorithm as a starting point to explain \reside.
-Note, the implementation of PnP or \reside is not limited to PDS and can be carried out using other algorithms, including alternating direction method of multiplier (ADMM) and fast iterative shrinkage and thresholding algorithm (FISTA) \cite{ahmad2020plug}.
+Note, the implementation of PnP or \reside is not limited to PDS and can be carried out using other algorithms \cite{ahmad2020plug}.